World leading research on

-With the Swedish Energy Agency as a co-financier, the High Temperature Corrosion Center HTC works in close collaboration with companies to create cost-effective materials for industrial processes and make Sweden’s energy system more eco-friendly.
+The High Temperature Corrosion Center HTC works in close collaboration with companies to create cost-effective materials for industrial processes and make Sweden’s energy system more eco-friendly.

 HTC’s goal is to make Sweden’s companies and academies more competitive internationally, this is achieved through a combination of research and practical tests together with HTC’s member companies.

 Working for a greener future

 High-temperature corrosion occurs in many processes, for example in boilers that generate electricity through combustion of biomass and waste, gasification of biomass and in engines, and in other processes.

 Corrosion reduces plant service life, limits the use of fuels and hinders the development of more economical and environmentally sustainable processes and systems.

 The aim of HTC’s work is to create an understanding of why corrosion occurs, and helps develop new, more corrosion resistant materials.
 The research creates a framework in which findings are generalised and can be applied across a range of different industries.

 By creating materials that are more heat resistant, making it possible to raise temperatures in e.g. furnaces, higher process efficiencies can be achieved.
 This provides both environmental and commercial benefits.

 One of HTC’s goals is to improve the competitiveness of green electricity compared to fossil fuels.